-The latest Global Estimates of Modern Slavery by the ILO, Walk Free, and IOM found that 17.3 million people worldwide are in forced labor exploitation in the private economy, including 3.2 million in manufacturing – the majority of whom are migrant workers.
+The Global Estimates of Modern Slavery by the ILO, Walk Free, and IOM found that 17.3 million people worldwide were in forced labor exploitation in the private economy, including 3.2 million in manufacturing – the majority of whom are migrant workers.

 Eradicating forced labor has been the highest priority for the Responsible Business Alliance and its Code of Conduct since the organization’s inception in 2004.
 While the RBA Code of Conduct explicitly bans trafficked and forced labor, completely eradicating it in the global electronics industry supply chain remains a challenge.
 To explore how the entire industry – represented in RBA membership – can work together to eradicate trafficked and forced labor in electronics industry supply chains, the RBA began a taskforce to address this topic in 2014.
 For years prior to the beginning of the taskforce the RBA had also offered members online trainings and special educational opportunities during member events.
 For a summary statement about our work over the past decade to combat forced labor in supply chains, please click here.